DWP Accessibility Manual

 Situation

 People were confused by the accessibility regulations and how they applied specifically to their job role.
-There was a general misconception that accessibility was 'just the developers job'.
+There was a general misconception that accessibility was “just the developer’s job”.

 The guidance that existed was either overly complicated or overly simplified, and there was no single place to learn about accessibility.

-There's a lot of guidance on GOV.UK but it is fragmented and you have to do a lot of work to figure out what you need to do for your job role in particular.
+There’s a lot of guidance on GOV.UK but it is fragmented, and you have to do a lot of work to figure out what you need to do for your job role in particular.

 Task

-Write documentation and guidance which makes it clear what people need to do to build accessible services, and to pull together what other documentation was out there into one place.
+Write documentation and guidance which makes it clear what people need to do to build accessible services, and pull together what other documentation was out there into one place.

 Action

-User Research
+User research

 I collaborated with a Senior User Researcher to conduct some research with all the different professions across Digital.
-We gathered insights from Interaction Designers, Content Designers, User Researchers, Business Analysts, Product Managers, Developers etc.
+We gathered insights from Interaction Designers, Content Designers, User Researchers, Business Analysts, Product Managers, Developers and more.

 We ended up with a 26 page report which clearly showed that very few roles knew exactly what they were supposed to be doing for accessibility.
+It showed that:

 Building an application

+I initially started building an application using the GOV.UK Prototype Kit, but it quickly became bloated and unwieldy.
 Because the Prototype Kit uses vanilla HTML and Nunjucks, it is also more difficult for people to contribute to.

 So, I started again with a fork of the GOV.UK Design System.
-I was able to utilise all the hard work already done across Government and quickly start to build out an app structured for documentation using Markdown as the primary format.
+I was able to utilise all the hard work already done across Government, and quickly start to build out an app structured for documentation using Markdown as the primary format.

 Guidance for your job role

 The most important part was to make sure I wrote very specific examples for each job role, covering all of the common mistakes we often see.
+For example, the guidance for an Interaction Designer covers some of the accessibility pitfalls with things like:

 Best practice

 Another core element of the Accessibility Manual is to teach people the most efficient way to build accessibility into their product life cycle.
+I wrote guidance on:

 Humanising accessibility

 To combat this, we pulled together the most common issues we find when testing services and cross referenced this with the figures released by the Central Digital and Data Office (CDDO).
 We wrote checks for each of the most common issues and grouped them into a list of 10 basic accessibility checks you need to do.

 We then wrote personas to humanise why these accessibility problems cause issues for people.
-The personas are anonymous, but they're based on real observations from user research sessions.
+The personas are anonymous, but they’re based on real observations from user research sessions.
 For example, Charlie has Retinitis Pigmentosa and struggles when he cannot use a website in a portrait view.
-You can read Charlies accessibility persona in the DWP Accessibility Manual.
+You can read Charlie’s accessibility persona in the DWP Accessibility Manual.

 Result